xeniaqian94/Library-Database-Management-System/README.md

+###Library Management System
-###This library management system project is for Introduction to Database, ZJU, 2014
+This library management system project is for Introduction to Database, ZJU, 2014

 Implemented with PHP, Bootstrap(Flat UI), Apache, HTML.